MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/install-winget-windows-iot.md

    :::image type="content" source="media/add-app-package.png" alt-text="All the commands ran":::

-Now, you should see the "winget.exe" file appear at `C:\Users\[Username]\AppData\Local\Microsoft\WindowsApps`.
+Now, you should see the `winget.exe` file appear at `C:\Users\[Username]\AppData\Local\Microsoft\WindowsApps`.
 Furthermore, it should also be automatically added to your path.
 You should also be able to use `WinGet` in the PowerShell terminal.

 1. If you're having issues, try restarting the shell and the PC.
    :::image type="content" source="media/winget-result.png" alt-text="WinGet in powershell":::